surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Vocoder

-The audio-input of Surge is used to modulate the carrier signal at the input stage of this 20-band vocoder algorithm.
-The carrier channels are in stereo while the modulator use the mono sum of the input channels.
+The audio input of Surge is used to modulate the carrier signal at the input stage of this 20-band vocoder algorithm.

 |--- |--- |--- |
 |Gain|Gain control of the modulator|-48 .. +48 dB|